njnash/recipeserver/README.md

 * Install node.js
 * Install npm
 * Install packages using npm
-    * express
+    * npm install express
-    * serve-favicon
+    * npm install serve-favicon
-    * morgan
+    * npm install morgan
-    * cookie-parser
+    * npm install cookie-parser
-    * body-parser
+    * npm install body-parser
-    * babyparse
+    * npm install debug
-    * debug
+    * npm install jade
-    * jade
+    * npm install file-stream-rotator

-    * file-stream-rotator
+TODO: Describe how to configure the server

-I should describe how to configure the server
+TODO: Describe how to create a recipe spreadsheet, give a sample, and tricks for formatting characters.

-I should describe how to create a recipe spreadsheet, give a sample, and tricks for formatting characters.
+TODO: Describe how to get photos to work